Climbing Mount Everest

 Camp 2 (6400m)

-After the silence valley, you will reach a rocky patch at the foot of the Lhotse wall at an elevation of 6400m.
+After the silent valley, you will reach a rocky patch at the foot of the Lhotse wall at an elevation of 6400m.
 This camp provides you with a stunning view of the clouds rolling in from the lower range to the upper Himalayas.
 This is the last place to prepare a meal as we will be surviving on instants only.
 It avalanches once in a while so climbing too close to Everest’s face is risky.

 Camp 3, Lhotse wall (6800m-8000m)